colmenasio/dictionary/README.md

 Aditionally, for safety reasons, keys are only garanteed uniqueness for the first 64 characters

-Reindexing is extremely unoptimized cause abusing insertions operations is a bad practice (and because im too lazy to actually think of a better implementation)

 To top if off, as if this implementation couldnt be more janky, the dictionary does NOT manage the memory of its values, meaning if a value it references to gets freed, the dictionary has not way to know it contains a dangling pointer